In this drug factsheet:

 Glucose-6-phosphate dehydrogenase enzyme deficiency: People without the G6PD enzyme should discuss with their doctor how this medication may affect the dosing and effectiveness of this medication.

-Kidney disease: If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney disease: This medication can reduce kidney function.
+If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 You will probably need to have regular tests while taking this medication to make sure that your kidneys are working properly.
+People who have severe kidney problems should not use this medication.

-Liver disease: If you have liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Liver disease: Sulfasalazine may reduce liver function and can cause liver failure.
+If you have liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 You will probably need to have regular liver tests while taking this medication.
+People with severe liver disease or very poor liver function should not take sulfasalazine.

 Staining: Sulfasalazine may produce an orange-yellow colour in the urine.
 Similar discoloration of the skin and yellow staining of soft contact lenses have occasionally been reported.